 So no, it’s not going to be any better for the new person.

-All your seeing or hearing is the love-bombing phase that they used on you.
-What your seeing is an illusion, the same illusion that you had in the beginning.
+All you’re seeing or hearing is the love-bombing phase that the narcissist used on you.
+What you are seeing is an illusion, the same illusion that you had in the beginning.

-Narcissist abuse is a cycle that you need to break free from, each stage last different lengths of time, depending on the narcissist and the situation, also the other person.
+Narcissistic abuse is a cycle that you need to break free from, each stage lasts different lengths of time, depending on the narcissist and the situation also the other person.

-1. Love bombing, idealising you, when they treat you better than anyone ever has, when they mirror you, when they like all you likes, love all your hobbies, create future plans and dreams with you.
-Promising you the world together.
+1. Love bombing, idealising you when they treat you better than anyone ever has when they mirror you when they like all you like, love all your hobbies, create future plans and dreams with you, promising you the world together.

-2. Devaluation, when they realise that you are human, that you make mistakes, that you can not give them undivided attention 100 % of they time when you ask them about a commitment or promise they made when it’s a special occasion that they are not the centre Of attention at.
-They start to gaslight you with “I never said that, and If only you’d.”
+2. Devaluation, when they realise that you are human, that you make mistakes, that you can not give them undivided attention 100 % of the time when you ask them about a commitment or promise they made when it’s a special occasion that they are not the centre Of attention at.
+They start to gaslight you with, “I never said that, and If only you’d.”
 Causing self-doubt within your mind as you’re certain they did say it.
-Reactive Abuse, when they push you as far as you’ll go, and you snap back at them, even if you just raised your voice when trying to reason with them, or explain your point of view over events that happened, that they are now denying.
-They take you off-topic during the discussion, turn it into one big argument, blame it all on you, forget or deny any wrongdoing on their part, exaggerate all yours and then stomp off and give you the silent treatment, for which your left questioning yourself and wondering how you can make it up to them, to end the pain of the psychological tourtière within your mind, with added financial abuse, they either give you very little money after convincing you to move in with them, or they take all yours, even having loans in your name, so you no longer feel like you have the financial resources to escape them.
-Isolation from friends and family, as you’re feeling like you are going crazy, silly about the situation you’re in now you’ve started to work it out, our own egos can keep us trapped longer than we should have ever stayed, and those new supply’s that knew about you, will stay even longer in the relationship, suffering, to try and prove to themselves and the outside world that they were in the right, the more the narcissist does to hurt them, the more they hold on to prove they are different.
+Reactive Abuse occurs when they push you as far as you’ll go, and you snap back at them, even if you just raised your voice when trying to reason with them or explain your point of view over events that happened that they are now denying.
+They take you off-topic during the discussion, turn it into one big argument, blame it all on you, forget or deny any wrongdoing on their part, exaggerate all yours and then stomp off and give you the silent treatment for which you left questioning yourself and wondering how you can make it up to them, to end the pain of the psychological torture￼ within your mind, with added financial abuse, they either give you very little money after convincing you to move in with them, or they take all yours, even having loans in your name, so you no longer feel like you have the financial resources to escape them.
+Isolation from friends and family, as you’re feeling like you are going crazy, silly about the situation you’re in now you’ve started to work it out, our own egos can keep us trapped longer than we should have ever stayed.
+Those new supplies that knew about you will stay even longer in the relationship, suffering, to try and prove to themselves and the outside world that they were in the right.
+The more the narcissist does to hurt them, the more they hold on to prove they are different.

-Our own expectation that this time they will change, this time they will not hurt us, we can help them, No amount of love will make them stop hurting you, the ex or the new, walking away and no longer playing, focusing on you and not them stops the pain.
-Of course, narcissists will triangulate, the exes with the new target, to get the new to work harder to please them.
-Those who come to you through cheating often leave through cheating, and they didn’t have the loyalty or love for the ex, they do not have it for the new.
-Unfortunately, most of us get entangled through the narcissists lies that they are indeed single when in truth, they were not.
+Our own expectation is that this time they will change, this time they will not hurt us, and we can help them.
+No amount of love will make them stop hurting you, the ex or the new, walking away and no longer playing, focusing on you and not them, stops the pain.
+Of course, narcissists will triangulate the exes with the new target to get the new to work harder to please them.
+Those who come to you through cheating often leave by cheating, and they don’t have the loyalty or love for the ex.
+They do not have it for the new.
+Unfortunately, most of us get entangled through the narcissist’s lies that they are indeed single when in truth, they were not.